 Finally, manufactured fats, such as those found in most boxed and packaged foods are incredibly problematic too.
 The body mainly stores these poor-quality fats instead of burning them for fuel.
 They may increase inflammation levels in the body as well, which leads to more water retention and decreased fat breakdown.
-Finally, they’re often associated with high simple sugar content (cake anyone?), which further promotes insulin production.
-You can have your cake and eat it too, but look for—or make one—with no trans fats and minimal simple sugars (Photo credit: MyNameIsHarsha on Flickr)
+They’re often associated with high simple sugar content (cake anyone?), which further promotes insulin production.
+You can have your cake and eat it too, but look for — or make one — with no trans fats and minimal simple sugars.

 Overall, the best daily diet to reduce the appearance of cellulite is one that contains the following: